J A McKown and the McKown gravestones; and the Jackson Tavern

 Census returns

 Who is this J, or JA McKown?
 Alice Begley stated that it was James son of William (Billy) McKown (1763-1843), but William's only son named James died in 1796 at the age of 5, so that cannot be right.
 Perhaps she meant John McKown (1787-1870), eldest son of William, but that John lived in a large farmhouse on McKown Road, and was owner of the McKown Hotel in McKownville.
 Along with his son James F McKown he ran that institution and the associated farms in McKownville and near the Normanskill during this interval.
-There was another John A McKown (1811-1864), eldest son of Absalom McKown (Absalom was William McKown's brother), and another alternative is Absalom's younger son James A McKown.
+There was another John A McKown (1811-1864), eldest son of Absalom McKown (Absalom was William McKown's second son), and another alternative is Absalom's younger son James A McKown.
 Census records of 1850 and 1855 list James A McKown in Guilderland among other individuals shown nearby on the maps.
 He is listed as a farmer in 1850, even though he and his brother John A were both lawyers, and he became Surrogate judge for Albany County in 1855; he is listed as justice of the peace in the 1855 census.
 His brother John A, in contrast, had already moved and by 1855 was living in Albany.
 The later 1866 Beers map still labels J McKown (McGowun) as owner, of the hotel, and perhaps also of the house, but James had by then also long since moved to Albany, in 1856, according to a published biographical sketch.

 1850